Skip to content Skip to footer

 }

-Embedded data entities that are also on the web
+Data entities in an Attached RO-Crate that are also on the web

 File Data Entities that are present as local files may already have a corresponding web presence, for instance a landing page that describes the file, including persistent identifiers (e.g. DOI) resolving to an intermediate HTML page instead of the downloadable file directly.